-In the past the Queen functioned as adviser to the King, with limited range of motion, one square diagonally at a time.
+In the Middle Ages the Queen functioned as adviser to the King, with limited range of motion, one square diagonally at a time.
 In the Renaissance she evolved into the most powerful piece on the chessboard.
-In her book, The Birth of the Chess Queen, Marilyn Yalom calls her “An icon of female power,” and asks: “How did she come to dominate the chess board when in real life women are almost always in a position of second power?”
+Marilyn Yalom calls her “An icon of female power” in her book The Birth of the Chess Queen, and asks: “How did she come to dominate the chessboard, when in real life women are almost always in a position of second power?”

 By giving me your e-mail, you’ll receive a PDF with a visual representation of the very basics of chess.